-Today's Special Report on the absolute latest technology for advertising comes from Sophia Karakeva, Ph.D., a communications & marketing executive from DataScouting, based in Thessaloniki, Greece.
+Today's Special Report on the absolute latest advertising technology comes from Sophia Karakeva, Ph.D., a communications & marketing executive from DataScouting, based in Thessaloniki, Greece.
 Sophia and ABX have both been deeply involved in the measurement of advertising and public relations.

 Oops I did it again!
 Adidas is a brand that is active in all forms of advertising and has disrupted traditional advertising several times…and has done so once again.
 The brand disrupted the out of home medium (OOH) with its innovative concept of GIF.
 The OOH campaign features the premium show collection Nite Jogger and is drawing a lot of attention by replicating a flipbook-like experience in an outdoor setting, which demonstrates originality and brand engagement, and pushes creativity to new limits.